-December 3, 2021, Ottawa, ON – Farm Management Canada recently held its national annual Agricultural Excellence Conference where Colleen Younie was announced as the 2021 recipient of the prestigious Wilson Loree Award.
-Now in its nineteenth year, the Award honours individuals or groups who have made an extraordinary contribution to advancing agricultural business management practices in Canada.
+December 19, 2022, Ottawa, ON – Farm Management Canada recently held its annual Agricultural Excellence Conference where Michele Rogalsky was announced as the 2022 recipient of the prestigious Wilson Loree Award.
+Now in its twentieth year, the Award honours individuals or groups who have made an extraordinary contribution to advancing farm business management in Canada.

-Colleen was nominated by Lynda Ramsay, Brian Matheson, and Sandra MacKinnon to receive the 2021 Wilson Loree Award.
+Michele was nominated by Derek Brewin, Chris Hamblin, and Martin Scanlon to receive the 2022 Wilson Loree Award.

-This is some of what Colleen’s colleagues had to say about her contributions to affecting positive change in farm business management:
+Here is some of what Michele’s colleagues had to say about her contributions to affecting positive change in farm business management:

 Wilson Loree retired as Branch Head of Agriculture Business Management after 27 years with Alberta Agriculture, Food and Rural Development.
 The Award was created in 2002 in Wilson’s name by Farm Management Canada.
 Wilson is cited as “an individual who exemplifies innovation, wisdom, and a constant focus on the farm manager and the farm family.”
 Currently Wilson resides in Calgary, Alberta.